 - You can only create sinks in projects.
 You cannot create sinks in organizations, folders, or billing accounts.

 - You cannot set the start and end times for sinks.

 - You cannot create or edit v1 sinks.

 Before you begin

 Project: You must have a Google Cloud Platform project with logs that you can see in the Logs Viewer.
-For more information and getting-started information, see the Stackdriver Logging Logs Viewer.
+You must have the Owner or the Logging/Logs Configuration Writer IAM roles in the project to create, delete, or modify a sink.
+For getting-started information, see the Stackdriver Logging Quickstart and the IAM Quickstart